a89529294/Notes/Coding/CSS/Clip Path.md

 	}
 ```
 - `clip-path:polygon(50% 0%, 100% 50%, 50% 100%, 0% 50%)`, each pair refers to a point.
 The origin is at the top left of the element, `(0,0)`. `(50% 0%)` refers to 50% along the x-axis and 0% along the y-axis.
 For *x-axis*, right is positive.
 For *y-axis*, down is positive.
 - You can *animate* clip-path, but you need to make sure the *number* of points are the *same*.
-If you want to animate between clip-paths with *different* number of poitns, you need to duplicate some points.
+If you want to animate between clip-paths with *different* number of point[]()s, you need to duplicate some points.
 Below animates from a diamond to a triangle.
 ```css
 	.ele {
 		clip-path:polygon(50% 0%,100% 50%,50% 100%,0% 50%);